Narnoocom/ota-widget/README.md

 # ota-widget
 Our OTA inspired embeddable widget - V1.0 - Feedback encouraged!

-> :warning: **Country API Service Issue**: We've noticed some intermittent faults with a 3rd party serivce we used to manage country codes.
-We are removing this and will manage this ourselves.
+> :clap: **Country API Service Issue Fixed**: We have removed the 3rd party country API selector and are now managing the countries list ourselves.

 # Installation Process
 There are two widgets that need to be embedded into a website to make the booking flow work.